MicrosoftDocs/msix-docs/msix-src/sdk-release-notes-1.4.md

 With the new SDK, we added support for MSXML6 for Windows which removes the out of box dependency and thus reduces the size of the binary and use the native XML library.

-Along with removing dependency in Windows, we also removed the dependency on zlib(3rd library) and use inbox implementations on MacOS, iOS and Android(AOSP).
+Along with removing dependency in Windows, we also removed the dependency on zlib (3rd party library) and use in-box implementations on MacOS, iOS and Android(AOSP).
 Additionally, we made other improvements to reduce the binary size on all platforms.

 Along with the performance and feature improvements, we are also including better samples that developers can use to get started with the SDK.
 Using the samples, developers can learn how to implement some of the public interfaces required to read the msix packages.